 4. For investments, consider the tax benefits of long versus short term gains.

 Owning an investment for more than one year means any profit will qualify as a long-term gain.
 That makes sense.
-What’s important to consider is that long-term capital gains are typically taxed lower than short-term capital gains (which are taxed at your ordinary income rate).
+What’s important to consider is that long-term capital gains are typically taxed at lower rates than short-term capital gains (which are taxed at your ordinary income rate).
 For those with portfolios to manage, this is one factor worth keeping in mind.

 5. For charitable donations, don’t forget you can donate investments.